 - Do they provide the specific care you need?

-Some communities offer private rooms for support following a hospital stay in Fairfield County, CT.
+Some communities offer private rooms for support following a hospital stay in Fairfield County, Connecticut.
 Ridge Crest at Meadow Ridge offers the Oasis suite, a private pay option, for seniors needing transitional care.
-If short-term rehabilitation or long-term health services are needed, Ridge Crest offers the highest quality skilled nursing care and maintains an overall 5-Star rating from the Centers for Medicare & Medicaid Services.
+If short-term rehabilitation or long-term health services are needed, Ridge Crest offers quality skilled nursing care.
 Learn more by calling 1-866-761-8510 or filling out the form below.